 11. In 1995 OKACOM declared its commitment to the implementation of an Environmental Assessment (EA) and an Integrated Management Plan (IMP) for the basin The proposal for the EA and IMP recognised the threats to the basin and the need for joint management to protect national interests.
 No explicit consideration of global objectives in terms of the GEF Operational Strategy or International Waters Operational Programmes were given at this stage.
-OKACOM formally requested the assistance of the GEF in August 1995, requesting UNDP to assist in the development of a GEF supported programme for the Okavango River Basin.
+OKACOM formally requested the assistance of the GEF in August 1995; requesting UNDP to assist in the development of a GEF supported programme for the Okavango River Basin.
 Consequently, GEF PDF Block A and then Block B resources were used in 1996 and 1997 to begin removing critical barriers in regional co-operation and analysis and working toward the development of a joint management programme.

 12. A draft Transboundary Diagnostic Analysis (TDA) has been compiled as part of the PDF B activities.
-The draft TDA has initiated a consultative process with basin stakeholders, established the current status of the basin as a whole, identified causes of degradation, and imminent threats, and indicated critical gaps in information, policy and institutional arrangements This is the first attempt of its kind to analyse the hydro-environmental and socio-economic information available in all three riparian countries.
-The Table of Contents for the current iteration of the draft TDA is presented in Annex VI to indicate the scope and depth of this work.
+The draft TDA has initiated a consultative process with some basin stakeholders, established the current status of the basin as a whole, identified causes of degradation, and imminent threats, and indicated critical gaps in information, policy and institutional arrangements This is the first attempt of its kind to analyse the hydro-environmental and socio-economic information available in all three riparian countries.
 The draft TDA will be expanded as gaps in the analysis are filled and the TDA will include a thorough review of the competencies and comparative advantages of OKACOM as a basin organisation in preparation for SAP implementation.
 This analysis of the effectiveness of existing mechanisms and clear recommendations for improvement of both OKACOM and all the related policy, legal and institutional arrangements at national and regional level is an important test of the GEF intervention.

-Environmental Threats.
-The chief threats to the ORB arise from patterns of 13. development that cannot be effectively co-ordinated.
+13. Environmental Threats.
+The chief threats to the ORB arise from patterns of development that cannot be effectively co-ordinated.
 It is apparent from the draft TDA findings that the natural resources of the basin are already subject to demands for water and land from agriculture, urban and industrial development both within and outside the basin.
 The externalities generated by these demands are already resulting in modified quantity, quality and sediment flows.
 There are also minimum requirements for the basin to be met if it is to continue to furnish its flow of environmental benefits and maintain a critical stock of freshwater assets.
-However, the national institutional and policy responses to date has been one of supply management.
+However, the national institutional and policy responses to date have been one of supply management.
 In financial, economic and environmental terms this approach is not sustainable.
 Regional demands for raw water have to be managed in a co-ordinated fashion and an integrated joint management plan with a comprehensive approach to demand management is therefore essential.
 If these threats are not addressed through such management, irreversible changes in the basin's water balance, and hydrochemical and hydrogeomorphological responses are anticipated.
 Such changes will impact the productivity and environmental integrity of the basin as a whole.